-“We feel very good about being able to provide nutritious meals at the Mission,” says Manisha Desai, general manager of nutrition and food services at Sharp Mesa Vista Hospital.
-“It’s one way we like to align with Sharp’s mission of giving back to the community.”
+“We feel very good about being able to provide nutritious meals at the Mission,” says Manisha Desai, former general manager of nutrition and food services at Sharp Mesa Vista Hospital (She now holds the same role at Sharp Coronado Hospital).
+“Providing nutritious meals at the Mission is one way we like to align with Sharp’s mission of giving back to the community.

 On average, 450 pounds of food are picked up weekly by the Mission’s staff and taken back to their six-story building in downtown San Diego.

 “The San Diego Rescue Mission makes it a very easy process for us,” says Desai.
 “They come to us with clean food containers and pack up all the food.”

 The impact of the donations from the hospital is widely felt.

 According to Howard Calbeck, food service manager at the San Diego Rescue Mission, the food donated from Sharp Mesa Vista is served to the residents of the women and children unit, which houses around 65 people.
 Additionally, the recuperative care unit, which houses 25 people who are in need of medical support, also receives the hot meals for lunch.

 “We are so grateful to be able to give people quality food,” says Calbeck.
 “It makes the people staying in our units feel good.”